twiechert/WiechertDataTablesBundle/README.md

 WiechertDataTablesBundle
 ========================

-Extension for easily generating datatables from Doctrine entities.
+Extension for easily generating DataTables from Doctrine entities.

 # Core Features

 - let the bundle generate DataTables for a given Doctrine entity
-- supports associations
-- use exclusion strategies to customize the ouput (which properties, max. graph depth)
+- use exclusion strategies to customize the output
 - define actions that can be applied to an entity/row

+TODO
+- describe installation
+- configuration reference

 # Example